cursor()

 Fi

 Fields to be retrieved; all fields will be retrieved by default.
-The to-be-retrieved field(s) can be represented by their ordinal numbers headed by the sign #.
+The to-be-retrieved field(s) can be represented by their sequence numbers headed by the sign #

 type